-3.42 This Plan sets out an overarching spatial strategy for waste, together with appropriate criteria based policy.
-It is important to guide future waste management development to the most appropriate locations, particularly in the absence of site specific allocations to meet identified needs.

-- 3.43 In developing that criteria based policy, the Councils consider it appropriate to direct most waste management facilities to the main settlements that exist in the plan area, these being the areas which generate the greater waste arisings, as well as having the greater infrastructure (e.g. main highways) to accommodate proposals.
-The Councils also believe it appropriate to identify existing and allocated employment land as a suitable location for many types of future waste management development, recognising that waste management development is now often located in buildings and can be indistinguishable from other industrial uses which operate alongside it. - 3.44 However, there is no guarantee waste management facilities will come forward on employment land because of viability or other locationally specific reasons, or simply a lack of available land.
+- 3.42 This Policy sets out an overarching spatial strategy for waste, together with appropriate policy criteria.
+It is important to guide future waste management development to the most appropriate locations, particularly in the absence of site specific allocations to meet identified needs. - In developing the policy criteria, the Councils consider it appropriate to direct most waste management facilities to the main settlements that exist in the plan area, these being the areas which generate the greater proportion of waste arising, as well as having the better infrastructure (e.g. main highways) to accommodate proposals.
+The Councils also believe it is appropriate to identify existing and allocated employment land as a suitable location for many types of future waste management development, recognising that waste management development is now often located in buildings and can be indistinguishable from other industrial uses which operate alongside it. - 3.44 However, there is no guarantee waste management facilities will come forward on employment land because of viability or other locationally specific reasons, or due to a lack of available land.
 Accordingly, other locations could be considered, via the criteria based policy below. - 3.45 Like the previous Plan, this Local Plan also seeks to embed waste management facilities in new settlements.
-This can be temporary demolition and construction recycling being present through construction phases, and also permanent waste management facilities being located within new communities. - 3.46 As well as strategic policy for waste management, the policy below also sets out specific policy for specialist types of waste management.
+This could be temporary demolition and construction recycling facilities on a site during the construction phases, to permanent waste management facilities located within new communities. - 3.46 The policy below does not make specific reference for applicants to potentially enter into binding restrictions on catchment areas, including tonnages and/or waste types.
+However, such restrictions might be necessary in order to limit excess waste entering the area and to make acceptable an otherwise unacceptable development. - 3.47 As well as being a strategic policy for waste management, the policy below also sets out specific policy for specialist types of waste management.
+Appendix 3: The Location and Design of Waste Management Facilities also provides guidance on the location of waste management facilities, and should be used to inform the location of waste management facilities in the plan area.